intelligence38000/android-docs/src/pages/java/overview/geocoder.md

 ## Reverse geocoding

 The process of turning coordinates into a `String` address is called reverse geocoding.
 Instead of supplying the builder with a `String` address you'd pass in coordinates instead.
 Handling the response is like forward geocoding.
-While one coordinate is given, the response will often give you multiple valid ways to describe the specific location.
+While the geocoder gives one coordinate, the response will often give you multiple valid ways to describe the specific location.
 For example, one might be the street name while another result will be the country.
 The ordering of the list usually goes from most relevant to least.

 You can narrow the response like forward geocoding by biasing the result using the available parameters provided in the builder.